Super Strike in Los Angeles County

 Once the prosecutor saw that he had a prior kidnapping on his record, they charged it as a super strike and were offering thirty-two months in prison at 80%.
 We did the preliminary hearing.

 At the end of the preliminary hearing, I argued that they had not shown that what he was charged with in the past was a super strike.
-They hadn't proved that it was the type of kidnapping where he could have received life on, or that it was an aggravated kidnapping.
+They hadn't proved that it was the type of kidnapping where he could have received life or that it was an aggravated kidnapping.

-It's the legislature's attempt to try to punish people who they perceive as career offenders who basically need to be taken out and warehoused in prison for a long time.
+The legislature attempts to try to punish people who they perceive as career offenders who basically need to be taken out and warehoused in prison for a long time.

 The only thing that stands between somebody being warehoused or sent to prison for a long time and freedom is their criminal defense attorney.